-Themes for 2018 Ask are here!
-This year we're wondering about noodles, feathers, slime, and how to tell fake news from real news.
-This post, for example—has it been checked with outside sources?
+Themes for 2019 Ask are here!
+This year we're wondering about soccer, inventing, why we need clothes, and what lives in the deep dark ocean.
+And if we can invent some cool clothes to go play soccer down there.
 Look down in the right corner for the full list—and if you have a great idea for a story that isn't on the list, send it anyway!
 We're always looking for cool stories, and our sister magazines Spider and Cricket are too.

 Good tips on science writing for kids!
 Check out the latest post from Elizabeth Preston, science writer and former editor of MUSE, at the Open Notebook: